Gregorio Sablan

 Sablan has been a member of the Democratic Party throughout his life, but ran as an Independent for the delegate position, as the Democrats had nominated another candidate.
 He immediately changed his party affiliation in the House to Democratic in 2009, caucuses with Democrats and has remained an official party member during his tenure, but ran as an Independent in all of his reelection campaigns between 2010 and 2020.
 He ran as a Democrat for the first time in 2022.
+On January 18, 2024, after serving 16 years as the CNMI's delegate to the United States House of Representatives, Sablan announced he would not seek re-election, going on to endorse the floor leader of the Northern Mariana Islands House of Representatives and fellow Democrat, Ed Propst for the 2024 election.

 Early life and education

 Sablan was born on Saipan, capital of the CNMI, on January 19, 1955.
 He was the only son of seven children.
 He grew up in an extended family, spending much time with his grandparents.
 His father was an employee of Bank of America.
 His uncle was the mayor of Saipan.

-At the age of eleven, Sablan began boarding at Xavier High School, a Jesuit school in Chuuk in the Federated States of Micronesia, then administered by the United States.
+At the age of eleven, Sablan began boarding at Xavier High School, Catholic school in Chuuk in the Federated States of Micronesia, then administered by the United States.
 He then returned to Saipan, where he graduated from Marianas High School.
-At the age of sixteen, Sablan began attending the University of Guam before transferring to the University of California at Berkeley.
+At the age of sixteen, Sablan began attending the University of Guam before transferring to the Armstrong University.
 However, he dropped out of college when his father lost his job.
 Upon returning to Saipan, Sablan married and had three children.
+He served in the United States Army Reserve from 1981 to 1986.
 He later attended the University of Hawaiʻi at Mānoa from 1989 until 1990, but did not graduate.

 Sablan is married to Andrea, a Filipino American, and has six children, seven grandchildren and four great grandchildren.